Source code - Delft3D

-Currently the full source code is available of the Delft3D-FLOW, Delft3D-MOR, Delft3D-WAVE, Delft3D-WAQ (DELWAQ) and Delft3D-PART (DELPAR, Particle Tracking) engines under GPLv3 conditions.
+Currently the full source code is available of the Delft3D-FLOW, Delft3D-WAVE, Delft3D-WAQ (DELWAQ) and Delft3D-PART (DELPAR) engines under GPLv3 conditions.
 The source code of the post-processing tool QUICKPLOT is also available.
-We aim to release the source code of the other graphical user interface programmes in 2019/2020.

 The Delft3D source code is stored and maintained using Subversion

-What is needed to use the Delft3D source code
+Steps needed to use the Delft3D 4 source code

 After registration you will have access to the Subversion server, managing the open source code.
-When you have downloaded the source code it can be compiled using different tools.
-The tools that you need depend on your operating system.
+Before downloading the code (step 2), you need to install a set of tools to be able to compile the code.
+The tools needed depend on your operating system.

 Windows